RhiannonAW123/PROJECT-1---Perfume-Shop-Inventory/README.md

 They can also edit and create products and manufacturers.
 The inventory page also shows whether stock is low or out of stock.

 To Clone and Run this:
-1. CLone from git hub
+1. Clone from git hub
 2. open terminal
 3. Create a data base "createdb" with a name example "createdb shop"
 4. run "psql -d <database name> -f db/<filename.sql>" to drop and create the database do this twice so it exists.